ninewise/dissertation/introduction/chapter.md

 ![The standard RNA codon table used for translation.
 Reading a triplet from inside to outside shows the corresponding amino acid, or indicates a stop codon (\*).\label{fig:translation-table}](./translation-table.svg)

+The constructed protein performs certain functions before it degrades.
+In this work, we will be using the UniProt Knowledgebase [UniProtKB,
+@magrane] as reference database.
+UniProt, short for the Universal Protein Resource, is a comprehensive resource for protein sequence and annotation data.
+Their UniProtKB contains more than 200 million proteins not only annotated with an NCBI taxon identifier, but also linked to EC numbers, GO terms en InterPro entries.
+These point to information on functions in respectively the EBI enzyme database [@alcantara], the Gene Ontology [@ashburner] and the InterPro database [@blum].

 This three-form-two-step process is called the central dogma of molecular biology.
 Most organisms follow these steps, but for instance some bacteria blend the transcription and translation into a single step,